 Canonical Links On Syndication Sites

-The much bigger issue here though is a canonical link on these sites.
+The much bigger issue here though is a canonical links on these sites.
 By forcing ZTR to post a canonical link from their sites back to the broker’s website who has the listing, the syndicators would lose large volumes of traffic overnight.

-As I mentioned above, by placing the canonical link on a page, Google effectively doesn’t pay attention to it and instead gives credit to the originating site.
+As I mentioned above, by placing canonical links on a page, Google effectively doesn’t pay attention to it and instead gives credit to the originating site.
 Where does this leave ZTR?
 Well, my best guess is that between 40-50% of their traffic comes from organic real estate SEO.
 That means overnight, businesses that rely on ad revenue as their primary generator of cash would lose 50% of their income with no reduction in expenses.

 In a market, Zillow charges say $1000 a month because they get 50,000 pageviews for that ad (a Cost Per Thousand or CPM of $50).
 If, suddenly their ads were shown 50% less, they’d have to lower their rates by 50%.
 Something else to know here though is that the $50 CPM premium that Zillow commands is because the people viewing those ads are all interested in real estate (general CPM for broad casting is $10-20 or less).
 So if they aren’t getting people interested in listings anymore they’d have to lower their CPM down as well.
 So not only did impressions go down for the ad, but the dollar per impression went down!
 Perhaps, I’m seeing this wrong, but this appears to be a doomsday scenario for these sites.
 And in fact, it might be the one way that NAR could get out of their agreement with Move, Inc. for the use of Realtor.com if unique users go below 500,000.